deploymentofdevops/deploymentofdevops/devops.md

 So why does it always cause so much comment around what it is?

 Purists commenting that it is the combining of people with different skills sets into a single team working together.
-Other reporting that they are now called DevOps yet they are still doing the same role as they were as systems administrators and so many different variants in between.
+Others reporting that they are now called DevOps yet they are still doing the same role as they were as systems administrators and so many different variants in between.

 ## So who is right?